GavinLHines/earnings-sentiment-altdata/README.md

 ## NOTES

 This repo is under active development.
-What's coming soon: more advanced sentiment models for better accuracy, a prediction model, new webapp.
+What is coming soon: more advanced sentiment models for better accuracy, a prediction model, new webapp.